wbaltazar/blood-biomarker-catalog/README.md

     -   limma-QC R scripts perform pre-processing steps on the data as well as quality control.
 It also contains the code for differential expression analysis using limma.

-        -   Dusek has an extra script called pre_QC which should be run before the limma_QC file.

         -   These files all take the files as they are stored on GEO (which you must unzip first) for analysis.
 As long as your input directory has access to these files, the code runs correctly.
-Since some files are removed during quality control, the code may not run as expected the second time (you will receive non-existent file errors).
-You can get around this by running only the parts of the code needed for analysis or re-downloading the raw data from GEO and setting it as the input directory.

     -   The variation R scripts perform the pre-processing steps as before and calculate all statistics needed for gene categorization.

 -   output folder

     -   Contains all outputs from the R code.
-Contains various outputs, including csv files and pdfs of figures.
+Contains various outputs, including CSV files and image files for figures.

 ### cross_study_analysis